HenryDeGrasse/MusicNoteGame/README.md

 Notes

 Uses CoreAudio (macOS) or ALSA (Linux) for audio, both GNU-compliant.
+Input can be entered during note playback for faster guessing.
 Ensure speakers are on and volume is adjusted.
 Not supported on Windows.